-The Fire Commissioners contracted with the Brewer Fire Engine Company No. 1, who owned the fire station and the fire trucks, to provide fire protection services for the Monsey Fire District.
+The Fire Commissioners contracted with the Brewer Fire Engine Company No. 1, which owned the fire station and the fire trucks, to provide fire protection services for the Monsey Fire District.

-Back in 1877, the means of fighting fires and the equipment used was much different than today.
-In the late 1800’s, horses pulled hand pumpers that could power one small hoseline with barely enough water to reach most fires.
+Back in 1877, the means of fighting fires and the equipment used were much different than today.
+In the late 1800s, horses pulled hand pumpers that could power one small hoseline with barely enough water to reach most fires.
 Today we utilize pumpers driven by 450 horsepower diesel engines capable of pumping more than 2000 gallons of water onto a fire every minute!
-As the equipment and methods used to combat fires has grown more complex, the method of organization used to manage and administer the fire protection of the community has also become more complex.
-Up until the 1950’s, the members of the Brewer Fire Engine Company No. 1 owned all of the fire trucks and equipment needed to fight fires.
+As the equipment and methods used to combat fires have grown more complex, the method of organization used to manage and administer the fire protection of the community has also become more complex.
+Up until the 1950s, the members of the Brewer Fire Engine Company No. 1 owned all of the fire trucks and equipment needed to fight fires.
 The Fire Company members, assisted by the members of the Ladies Auxiliary, would hold cake sales, carnivals, chicken dinners, and similar events in order to raise the money needed to buy the fire trucks and equipment.
 This method of running the fire company worked well until the Monsey community began a period of extremely rapid growth.
-Monsey, along with the rest of Rockland County, quickly grew from a rural farming community to a busy suburban community with new housing developments, shopping centers, office buildings and factories built almost over night.
+Monsey, along with the rest of Rockland County, quickly grew from a rural farming community to a busy suburban community with new housing developments, shopping centers, office buildings, and factories built almost overnight.

-The Fire Company operates under various State Laws and under it’s own by-laws.
-These by-laws provide rules and regulations that specifically state the duties and responsibilities of the officers and other firefighters.
-Other written guidelines, known as Standard Operating Procedures (SOPs), describe more specific operational practices such as the order in which the fire trucks will respond to certain types of alarms.
-All firefighters should become thoroughly familiar with the by-laws, SOPs, and other rules and regulations governing the operation of the Brewer Fire Engine Company No. 1 and the Monsey Fire District.
+The Fire Company operates under various State Laws and under its own By-Laws.
+These By-Laws provide rules and regulations that specifically state the duties and responsibilities of the officers and other firefighters.
+Other written guidelines, known as Standard Administrative Guidelines (SAGs) and Standard Operating Guidelines (SOGs), describe more specific operational practices such as the order in which the fire trucks will respond to certain types of alarms.
+All firefighters should become thoroughly familiar with the By-laws, SAGs, SOGs, and other rules and regulations governing the operation of the Brewer Fire Engine Company No. 1 and the Monsey Fire District.